Sound Insulation Guide overview

 How Examitect reinforces the Guide

 Reading the Guide once builds the acoustic vocabulary an Intern Architect needs for multi-family wood-frame detailing.
 Examitect's question bank draws on that vocabulary for Section 3 assemblies and detailing items, including scenario questions about flanking transmission, Apparent STC, joist orientation, and the difference between airborne and impact control.
-Each answer explanation points back to the specific concept the question is testing, so you can re-read just the few pages of the Guide that matter rather than the whole document.
+Each answer explanation points back to the specific concept the question is testing, so you can return to just the few pages of the Guide that matter rather than rereading the whole document.

 You also get full-length mock exams that mirror ExAC pacing and free study notes for every section.
 Try a few sample questions first, then check pricing when you want the full bank.

-Sound Insulation Guide and ExAC FAQ
+Sound Insulation Guide FAQ

 The Guide is a research report published by the National Research Council of Canada's Institute for Research in Construction (NRC-IRC) in March 2006, written by J.D.
 Quirt, T.R.T.
 Nightingale, and F. King.
 It is research report RR-219 and is roughly 103 pages long.
 The Guide focuses on flanking sound transmission through wood-framed walls and floors, and gives designers a framework for choosing assemblies and details that meet sound insulation goals.

-No. Examitect's ExAC study plan lists the Guide as a supplementary resource for Section 3, objective 8.3 (Evaluate assemblies and details).
+No. Examitect's ExAC study plan lists the Guide as a supplementary reference for Section 3, objective 8.3 (Evaluate assemblies and details).
 The primary references for that objective are CHING Chapters 3 to 8 and Chapter 10, and CHOP Chapters 2.5, 5.4, and 6.4.

 Flanking transmission is sound that travels between two rooms by paths other than directly through the wall or floor that nominally separates them.
 In a wood-framed building, vibration travels through continuous joists, subfloors, and gypsum board surfaces, then radiates as sound into the next room.
 The Guide explains that flanking exists in all buildings and is usually why occupants hear less sound isolation than the lab-rated STC of the partition would suggest.